Do your clients want to lose weight?

-- Fitness nutrition certifications are for personal trainer and athletic coaches who want to offer reliable nutrition advice to improve client results.
+- Fitness nutrition certifications are for personal trainers who want to offer reliable nutrition advice to improve client results.

 Some questions to ask when you’re looking at programs:

-- Do I complete the course at home or at an institution?
+- Do I complete the course at home, or in a classroom?